olinkirkland/polaris-worldbuilding/README.md

 # polaris-worldbuilding
-A collection of inspirational material and story writing in the Polaris world.
+A collection of inspirational material and story writing for my 'Polaris' worldbuilding exercise.